shaman-narayanasamy/IMP/docker/README.md

 ## Log in inside the container

-If you want to entre the container and use `IMP` from there, you'll have to erase the docker entrypoint:
+If you want to enter the container and use `IMP` from there, you'll have to erase the docker entrypoint:

 ```bash
 docker run \